History of field hockey: Modern hockey

+The University Match between the University of Oxford and University of Cambridge first took place in 1890, one of the oldest varsity matches between the two universities.

 In the late 19th century, largely due to the British Army, the game spread throughout the British Empire, leading to the first international competition in 1895 (Ireland 3, Wales 0).
 The International Rules Board was founded in 1895, and hockey first appeared at the Olympic Games as a men's competition at 1908 Olympic Games in London, with only three teams: England, Ireland and Scotland.
 Men's hockey became a permanent fixture at the Olympics at the 1928 Olympic Games, at Amsterdam.

 The first step towards an international structuring occurred in 1909, when England and Belgium agreed to recognize each other for international competitions, soon joined in by the French federation.
 In 1924, the International Hockey Federation (FIH, Fédération Internationale de Hockey) was founded in Paris, under the initiative of the French man, Paul Léautey, as a response to hockey's omission from the 1924 Paris Games.
 The founding members were Austria, Belgium, Czechoslovakia, France, Hungary, Spain, and Switzerland.
 The development of the FIH owes a lot to the work of Réné George Frank, a Belgian, in the years after the Second World War until the 1970s.
 Men's hockey united under the FIH in 1970, when the Hockey Association joined and the International Rules Board became part of the FIH's structure.

 The game had been taken to India by British servicemen, and the first clubs formed there in Calcutta in 1885.
 The Beighton Cup and the Aga Khan tournament had commenced within ten years.
 Entering the Olympic Games in 1928, India won all five of its games without conceding a goal, and went on to win in 1932 until 1956, and then in 1964 and 1980.
 Pakistan won in 1960, 1968, and 1984.